Delicious Without Compromise

 There's more to the story

-Coffee producers working with 1-2 hectares of land produce 80% of the world's coffee.
+Coffee producers working with 1-2 hectares of land.
+They produce 80% of the world's coffee.

 Much of the chemical fertilisers used in the world today are a product of fossil fuels (natural gas).
 Not only does this negatively impact the ecosystem and contribute to topsoil degradation, but it keeps us dependent on using non-renewable resources in the production of coffee.

-Organics in coffee farming removes the need for chemical inputs - herbicides, pesticides, fungicides, and fertilisers - all of which damage the environment - and replacing them with natural minerals and inputs created by responsible farming principles.
-Supporting conscious farmers who are using progressive organic practices which include permaculture principles.
-Organic farming is about taking advantage of the natural processes already at play, like growing canopy trees and other mid-sized trees that will provide much-needed shade and shelter for the relatively fragile coffee trees.
-These canopy trees drop their leaves and provide much needed natural compost for the forest floor, which in turn offers an excellent foundation for healthy growth.
-Small lot farmers producing organic coffee can be sure they are not responsible for causing harm to their surroundings by contaminating with chemical fertilisers the environment in which they grow coffee, their primary food source and draw water.
+Organic practices in coffee farming remove the need for chemical inputs like herbicides, pesticides, fungicides, and fertilisers and replace them with natural minerals and inputs created by responsible farming principles.
+We support conscious farmers who are using progressive organic practices which include permaculture principles.
+Organic coffee farming is about taking advantage of the natural processes already at play, like growing canopy trees and other mid-sized trees that will provide much-needed shade and shelter for fragile coffee trees.
+These canopy trees drop their leaves and provide much-needed natural compost for the forest floor, which in turn offers an excellent foundation for healthy growth.
+Small lot farmers producing organic coffee can be sure they are not responsible for causing harm to their surroundings by contaminating with chemical fertilisers the environment in which they grow coffee, their food and collect drinking water.

-Organic is costly and far more labour-intensive than non-organic.
-FTO contracts ensure farmers are paid a 40c premium per pound for the organic coffee they produce.
-As of 1st August 2023.
+Growing organic coffee is costly and far more labour-intensive than non-organic.
+Fair Trade Organic (FTO) contracts ensure farmers are paid a 40c premium per pound for the organic coffee they produce (as of 1st August 2023).

 A coffee contract refers to the sale of green coffee between an exporter and importer, including details such as payment of premiums and differentials, costs and ownership of expenses and the date of fixing currency exchange payment.

-Farmer-run cooperatives are the enabler and conduit that allows producers with small lots of land (and limited resources) to come together and access shared infrastructure, processing equipment, and training to then be able to present their coffee to the market.
+Farmer-run coffee cooperatives are the enabler and conduit that allow producers with small lots of land (and limited resources) to come together and access shared infrastructure, processing equipment, and training to then be able to present their coffee to the market.

-Working within the cooperative structure also helps us be sure of the traceability of our beans and the price paid to farmers.
+Working within the coffee cooperative structure also helps us trace the source of our coffee beans ensuring a fair price is paid to farmers.

-A ‘Social Premium’ of 30c per pound (on top of the minimum price) is built into the price we pay for coffee and is then used by the cooperative for farmer-initiated community development projects.
+An additional ‘Social Premium’ of 30c per pound on top of the minimum price is built into the price we pay for coffee.
+This is used by the coffee cooperative for farmer-initiated community development projects.

-The only real and lasting way to make a difference at Origin and in a community's life is through long-term trade partnerships.
-For this reason, we've continued to support cooperatives that champion the cause of the small-lot farmer by upholding the values of fair trade year after year.
+The best and lasting way to make a difference at coffee origin and in a community's life is through long-term trade partnerships.
+For this reason, we've continued to support coffee cooperatives that champion the cause of the small-lot farmer by upholding the values of fair trade coffee year after year.